Missouri cottage food laws make it easy to open. Missouri cottage food law allows online in-state sales and has no annual sales limit.

 - Food safety training certificate is not required (see food safety section on this page)

-- Food sold face to face, online, markets, stands and online but delivered in person
+- Food sold face to face, online (in-state only), markets, stands

 - Food limited to non-Potentially Hazardous / TCS (Temperature Control for Safety) only – this is standard across the country as all cottage food operations are limited to non-potentially hazardous / TCS foods.

 - Food labeling required or signage when not packaged (see labeling section below)

 STEPS TO START

 Always contact your local city / county office and verify if a business license is required prior to starting.

 This is simply done by calling the main number to your city and letting them know you are starting a cottage food business and ask if you need a business license.

 - Pick foods to offer from the “allowed” food types listed below.